pixelastic/meetups.pixelastic.com/app/_posts/2015-12-14-paris-vim-meetup-11.md

 that it is filled with features that you might not know.
 Do a quick Google search or skim through the `:h` to check if this isn't already included.

 Isn't there already a plugin for that?
-Vim has a huge ecosystem of plugins, of varying quality.
-Check the [GitHub mirror of vim-scripts.org][3] for an easy to clone list.
+Vim has a huge ecosystem of plugins (of varying quality).
+Check the [GitHub mirror of vim-scripts.org][6] for an easy to clone list.

 And finally, ask yourself if your plugin is really useful.
 Don't forget that you can call any commandline tool from Vim, so maybe you do not have to code a whole plugin if an existing tool already does the job.
-I like to quote this [vim koan][4] on this subject:
+I like to quote this [vim koan][7] on this subject:

 > A Markdown acolyte came to Master Wq to demonstrate his Vim plugin.
 >